openeuropa/oe_content/modules/oe_content_tender/README.md

-# OpenEuropa content tender
+# OpenEuropa Tender Content

-This module provides the corporate "Call for tenders" (oe_tender) content type.
+This module provides the corporate "Call for tender" (oe_tender) content type.

 ## Installation

-Before enabling this module, make sure that the following modules are present in your codebase by adding them to your `composer.json` and by running `composer update`:
+Before enabling this module, make sure the following modules are present in your codebase by adding them to your `composer.json` and by running `composer update`:

 ```json